atolye15/checklist/checklists/recruitment-process.md

 Ask for more extensive project from the candidate who completes test process successfully.
 Get the information about the level of expertise.

 - [ ] Organize a job interview with the candidate
-Organize face-to-face interview with Hiring Managers in order share more detailed information about the candidate.
+Organize a face-to-face interview with Hiring Managers in order to get more detailed information about the candidate.

 - [ ] Final interview
-As the last step of the recruitment process, we set the the final interview with the participation managers and make an offer to the suitable candidate.
+As the last step of the recruitment process, have a final interview with the candidate and the participation related managers.
+Make a job offer if the candidate has been found suitable.